Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 Are dogs allowed?

 Dogs must be on leash while on trails from July 1 through Labor Day.
-Control your pet.
-Loose dogs can harass wildlife and stock and disturb other visitors.
+Keep them under control, as loose dogs can harass wildlife, livestock, and other visitors.

 Are there designated campsites?